-The new park will open in phases, starting on 27 July 2013, exactly one year after the Olympic Opening Ceremony.
+The new park is opening in phases, with the first area opening on 27 July 2013, exactly one year after the Olympic Opening Ceremony.
 It will be fully open by spring 2014 with a packed programme of concerts, events and festivals including the 2015 European Hockey Championships and the 2017 World Athletics Championships.

 From early 2014 onwards the Lee Valley VeloPark and Lee Valley Tennis and Hockey Centres will open, with the first residents moving into East Village in summer 2013 and Chobham Manor from 2015.

-In addition, the 90,000 m2 of commercial space which hosted 20,000 members of the world’s media during the Games will become a business hub bringing jobs to the area.
-Currently the preferred bidder for the Press and Broadcast Centres is iCITY, which has plans to create a world-class centre for innovation and enterprise.
+In addition, the 90,000 m2 of commercial space which hosted 20,000 members of the world’s media during the Games will become a business hub bringing jobs to the area. iCITY has plans to create a world-class centre for innovation and enterprise.

 The South Plaza will open in spring 2014, this will include some of the Park’s iconic venues including the Olympic Stadium, the ArcelorMittal Orbit and the Aquatics Centre.